-$$(f g)(t) = \int{-\infty}^{+\infty} f(\tau) \times g(t-\tau) d\tau ,$$ where f is the sampled function and g the filter.
+$$(f g)(t) = \int{-\infty}^{+\infty} f(\tau) \times g(t-\tau) d\tau$$ where f is the sampled function and g the filter.
+It is obvious that the quality of the reconstructed signal is dependent on the complexity of the filter.
 Thus the choice of an efficient filter is essential for this application.
-Several kinds of 3D filters for volume visualisation have been studied in many ways in the past [34,35,36].
-The most studied are: the linear B-spline filter, cubic B-spline filter based on BC-splines, gaussian filters and windowed sinc filters.
-Even though the linear B-spline is widely used in the volume rendering applications, studies have shown that it gives poor quality results.
-Better results can be obtained with cubic B-spline or windowed sinc filters.
+Several kinds of 3D filters for volume visualisation have been studied in many ways in the past [29,30,31].
+The most studied are: the linear filter, cubic filter based on BCsplines, gaussian filters and windowed sinc filters.
+Even though the linear filter is widely used in the volume rendering applications, studies have shown that it gives poor quality results.
+Better results can be obtained with cubic filters or windowed sinc filters.
 Indeed, the original function is better approximated and they allow smooth transitions due to a high degree of continuity.
-But their complexity prohibits any use within interactive software.
+However, a tricubic filter requires 64 volume samples to reconstruct the function within a voxel, and windowed sinc filters need even more samples.
+Thus their complexity prohibits any use within interactive software.
 Therefore the main problem of our approach is to find a filter allowing both interactive renderings and smooth reconstructions of the isosurfaces.